 By Dave Cornell, BSA Architect

-This is a continuing series of articles on various aspects of the properties we own, lease, care for, and look to make better.
+This will be a continuing series of articles on various aspects of the properties we own, lease, care for, and look to make better.
 As we all know, the program of Scouting is valuable to the growth of youth in this country and around the world.
-Where we deliver that program needs to convey that value and the coming articles are intended to assist us all in making that conveyance to our current users, as well as all of ur future users and their families.
+Where we deliver that program needs to convey that value and the coming articles are intended to assist us all in making that conveyance to our current users, as well as all our future users and their families.

 The Outdoor Programs / Properties Team is ready to assist and guide in any respect to making the program of Scouting the best youth program!
 Reach out to any member of the team and we’ll endeavor to provide quality answers to any issue you may have and/or facing.
 We look forward to working together to make the program the best ever!